What is the difference between behavior and personality? Behavior and personality are two different characteristics that can be used to define us.

 Adapting to remote working

-In 2020, our Science team conducted a study on 300 remote workers across the world, analysing their behaviours and personality, how well they worked remotely, and the factors that helped or hindered these.
+In 2020, our Science team conducted a study on 300 remote workers across the world, analyzing their behaviors and personality, how well they worked remotely, and the factors that helped or hindered these.
 These were the results, along with tips for improving remote working:

 Key takeaways from this proved that anyone can be a high performing remote worker if we tailor our approach to remote work and how we are managed to our profiles.
 And the biggest impact on remote working performance?
 Feeling individual success and control over our jobs.